gvwilson/sensibleadventures/princess-bear/princess-bear.md

 "That does seem to be the question of the day," the prince said mildly, his voice cracking.
-As Rind opened her mouth to reply, he continued, "We were on our way to escort the new envoy from Chaghan into Apple Bridge when we spotted the tornado.
+As Rind opened her mouth to reply, he continued, "We were on our way to escort the new consul from Chaghan into Apple Bridge when we spotted the tornado.
 I expect he'll have gone on ahead---we should get moving too in case the tornado comes back."